Quantifying Global Networks of Exchange through the Louvain Method: Results

 \section{Results}

-Our network analysis categorized 172 countries into distinct clusters based on shared domestic interests.
-We also calculate the eigenvector centrality of nodes to identify the top 10 most influential countries according to CRS reports.
-Because the Louvain method has an inherent degree of randomness, exact results will differ on each run. \cref{fig:graph} below displays an example graph from our testing runs, and \cref{tab:allclusters} lists out the countries in each cluster (in arbitrary order).
+Our network analysis categorized countries into distinct clusters based on shared domestic interests and identified the most influential countries using eigenvector centrality.
+Figure~\ref{graph} below illustrates an example network generated from our analysis, while Table~\ref{allclusters} enumerates the countries assigned to each cluster (note that the cluster order and country order within clusters are arbitrary).

-In this run, the 172 countries were organized into 10 clusters, each marked with their own color.
-We are able to visually observe that connections within clusters are more numerous and thus denser than outside of clusters, verifying the algorithm's effectiveness. \cref{fig:cluster} shows a zoomed in view of Cluster \#9 that we analyze in depth.
+In this run, the countries were organized into ten clusters.
+We observe that intra-cluster connections are notably denser than inter-cluster connections, verifying the algorithm's effectiveness.
+Figure~\ref{cluster} shows a magnified view of Cluster \#9 that we arbitrarily select to further analyze.

-We observe numerous references to human rights and foreign assistance on the edges of this subgraph.
-This is likely reflective of the US Congress' interest in the United Nations' involvement with these countries, e.g. investigating for human rights abuse and sending peacekeeping aid.
-In Africa, the United Nations Mission in the Sudan (UNMIS) was in place from 2005 to 2011 to gain stability in the hostile region, resulting in the formation of South Sudan \cite{un}.
-Meanwhile, in South America, the US government has investigated Colombia for "arbitrary or unlawful killings" and "serious restrictions on freedom of expression and media freedom" \cite{colombia}.
+The edges of this subgraph frequently reference human rights and foreign assistance, likely reflecting the United Nations' involvement with these countries, such as investigations for human rights abuse and deployment of peacekeeping missions.
+For example, the United Nations Mission in Sudan operated from 2005 to 2011 to stabilize the region, contributing to the formation of South Sudan \cite{un}.
+Meanwhile, in South America, the US government has investigated Colombia for issues including "arbitrary or unlawful killings" and "serious restrictions on freedom of expression and media freedom" \cite{colombia}.
 Other clusters are similarly connected by their shared global interests and actions.

-\cref{tab:centrality} above lists the 10 countries in our network with the highest potential influence according to eigenvector centrality on CRS reports.
-We observe that many notable global superpowers are included in this list, lending credibility to our algorithm and methodology because it is well known that the US Congress is interested in the activities of these superpowers.
+Table~\ref{centrality} lists the ten countries with the highest potential influence in our network as measured by eigenvector centrality.
+Many notable global superpowers appear on this list, reinforcing the validity of the algorithm's results; it is well known that the U.S. Congress is interested in the activities of these superpowers.